 One of the most common questions preppers have when it comes to storing water is:

 The answer to this question isn’t exactly as straight forward as one might think.
-Tap water does vary from area to area which means in some areas you may be fine to store it right from the tap and in other areas you might need to treat it first.
+Tap water does vary between municipalities which means in some areas you may be fine to store it right from the tap and in other areas you might need to treat it first.

 What determines whether it is safe to store straight from the tap or not is the chlorine content of the water.
 All municipal water supplies have chlorine added to the water to improve taste and ensure the water does not contain harmful bacteria.
-The level of chlorine that is in the water determines if it will be safe to store without treatment.
+The level of chlorine that is in the water determines whether or not it will be safe to store without treatment.

 Adjusting the Chlorine Content of Your Water

-Raising the Chlorine Levels – Raising the chlorine levels is relatively easy and can be done with regular store bought liquid bleach.
+Raising the Chlorine Levels: Raising the chlorine levels is relatively easy and can be done with regular store-bought unscented concentrated liquid bleach.
 When you buy bleach for this purpose make sure that the active ingredient is sodium hypochlorite (NaOCI) with a concentration of between 5.25% and 6%.
-It is also critical to ensure that it is standard bleach with NO additives (such as scented bleach).
-Some manufactures add Sodium Hydroxide as an active ingredient as well.
+It is also critical to ensure that it is standard bleach with absolutely no additives (such as scented bleach).
+Some manufacturers add Sodium Hydroxide as an active ingredient as well.
 This additional active ingredient is safe and will not pose any health risk when purifying water.

-Add a maximum of 16 drops of bleach per gallon
+Start by adding of 3 drops of bleach per gallon,

-This is considered to be a little on the high end.
-It is recommended you start by adding approximately 1/8 teaspoon of bleach to a five gallon bucket of untreated tap water and then recheck the chlorine levels.
-Repeat this until you have the desired amount of chlorine in the water (remember try for 2 to 3 ppm).
+If you are treating five gallons of tap water at a time, start by adding about 16 drops (or 1/8 teaspoon) of bleach and then recheck the chlorine levels.
+Repeat this until you have the desired amount of chlorine in the water.
+Remember, 2 to 3 ppm is ideal but up to 4 ppm is considered safe.
 When you reach the desired levels of chlorine, write down how much bleach it took so you will know how much bleach to add in the future to your specific type of tap water.

-Lowering the Chlorine Levels – Lowering the chlorine level in your water supplies is fairly difficult.
-Usually preppers need to raise the levels from your municipal water supplies prior to storage.
+Lowering the Chlorine Levels: Lowering the chlorine level in your water supplies is fairly difficult.
+Most people need to raise the levels of chlorine in their municipal water supplies prior to storage.
 If you make a mistake by adding too much chlorine it is best to dump out the water and start over.
-These are the most common ways of lowering the chlorine levels:
+If you must remove chlorine from a supply of water, these are the most common ways of accomplishing this:

-1. Evaporation – Chlorine evaporates, and you can speed this process up by aerating the water.
-A popular method is to dump the water back and fourth between two containers.
-You can also use an air pump from a fish tank to do this.
+- Evaporation – Chlorine evaporates, and you can speed this process up by aerating the water.
+A popular method is to dump the water back and fourth between two containers which will introduce air bubbles to the water.
+You can also use an air pump from a fish tank to do this as well.

-2. Filtration – Run the water through a cabon based filter.
-Carbon removes chlorine and other chemical particles from water.
+- Filtration – Run the water through a carbon based water filter.
+Carbon very effectively removes chlorine and other chemical particles from water.

-3. Dilution – Add distilled water.
-Adding any type of water with a lower chlorine level will obviously dilute the water causing lower levels of chlorine.
+- Dilution – Add distilled water or any other type of water with a lower chlorine level.
+Adding water with a lower chlorine level will dilute the water causing lower levels of chlorine.

 Take the precautions outlined here and it should be almost impossible for bacteria to grow in your water, ensuring your water will be ready when you need it.
-When the next major disaster hits, you wont be worrying if you water preparations are good to go.
+When the next major disaster hits, you don’t want to be worrying if you water preparations are good to go.
 You’ll have plenty of other things to worry about!